Movatterモバイル変換

 Holton had a blood alcohol level of 199 mg and a morphine level of 0.8 mg per litre (0.5 mg per litre is considered invariably fatal).[8]
 He had been a drug user for several years after experiences through the music scene and was addicted to heroin, a habit he had quit some time after the first series ofAuf Wiedersehen, Pet had been broadcast.
 He was considering setting up a clinic to help others with their addictions.[citation needed]

-He died midway through the second series ofAuf Wiedersehen, Pet, but the producers used body doubles and editing of dialogue already recorded to allow the series to be completed.[9]
+He died before the second series ofAuf Wiedersehen, Pet had completed filming, but the producers used body doubles and editing of dialogue already recorded to allow the series to be completed.[9]
 They eventually rescripted the series, such that in every indoor scene that originally included Holton, excuses were made for his absence.

-Just before his death, he had released the single "Catch A Falling Star".
+He also had released the single "Catch a Falling Star" in early 1984.
 He had been due to star in the pantomime Peter Pan that upcoming Christmas.
 He was survived by his son, Red, with model Susan Harrison.

 Funeral